 - Add notes to any clinical page and create a reflective diary

 - Automatically track and log every page you have viewed

 - Print and export a summary to use in your appraisal

 Secondary sexual characteristics present

-- Constitutional delay: this is when there is no abnormality but she is a little later than her peers in reaching her menarche.
+- Constitutional delay: there is no abnormality but she is a little later than her peers in reaching her menarche.
 Ask about the age of menarche in her mother and any older sisters.
 Reassure that the menarche is the last of the characteristics to develop.

-- Genitourinary malformation: malformations (eg, imperforate hymen or absence of the uterus or vagina) are uncommon causes of primary amenorrhoea.
+- Genitourinary malformation: malformations (eg, imperforate hymen, transverse vaginal septum or absence of the uterus or vagina) are uncommon causes of primary amenorrhoea.
 Absence of a vagina may have gone unnoticed.
 If a uterus is present but there is no passage to the outside, there may be cyclical lower abdominal pains.